silviu074/passwordGenerator/README.md

       let characters = LOWERCASE // the starting array contains all lowecase characters let password=[]

-      if(upperCase){ // verifies if "At least one uppercase letter" checkbox is true characters = characters.concat(UPPERCASE)
+      // if "At least one uppercase letter" checkbox is true => add uppercase characters to the array

+      if(upperCase){
+        characters = characters.concat(UPPERCASE)
       }

-      if(numbers){ // verifies if "At least one number" checkbox is true characters = characters.concat(NUMBERS)
+      // if "At least one number" checkbox is true => add numbers to the array

+      if(numbers){
+        characters = characters.concat(NUMBERS)
       }

-      if(symbols){ // verifies if "At least one symbol" checkbox is true characters = characters.concat(SYMBOLS)
+      // if "At least one symbol" checkbox is true => add symbol type characters to the array

+      if(symbols){
+        characters = characters.concat(SYMBOLS)
       }

+      // generate a password with random characters from the array defined before

       for(let i=0; i<=length; i++){
         const x = characters[Math.floor(Math.random()*characters.length)]
         password.push(x)
-        // adds a random character from the characters array }
+      }

       return password.join('') // returns this array as string